Skip to content

 Simulation setup guide

-Below, you’ll find a simplified guide for setting this up in Quanscient Allsolve.
+Here you’ll find a simplified, example case level guide for setting up a conjugate heat transfer simulation in a quasi-2D Taylor-Couette flowing cylinder in Quanscient Allsolve.

 Start out in the Properties section by defining the following shared expressions: